Re1K4/LuaAutomation/README.md

 LuaAutomation

 ## Overview
-Automated Lua code template that works on Android OS.
+Lua code template for automation running on Android OS.

 ## Requirement
 Use the Ankulua application as the execution environment for Lua scripts.